Materials Chemistry MSc

 Programme website: Materials Chemistry

 Materials Chemistry has emerged as an important sub-discipline within Chemistry.
-It cross-cuts the traditional Organic/Inorganic/Physical boundaries of Chemistry and overlaps many disciplines from Engineering to the Biosciences.
+It cuts across the traditional organic/inorganic/physical boundaries of Chemistry and overlaps many disciplines from Engineering to the Biosciences.

 Students then proceed to a period of full-time research project work leading to the submission of their Master's dissertation.

 Lectures are given by leading researchers in the area of materials chemistry.
-The lecture courses are supported by tutorial sessions and assessed by examination in April/May.
+The lecture courses are supported by tutorial sessions, and assessed by coursework and examination.

 Find out more about compulsory and optional courses